filtercutter/Website/_posts/2012-07-15-custom-arduinoboy.md

 ---

 My latest electronics project - midi interface for Gameboy!
-Built with a custom mini arduino board and a custom box.
+Built using two plastic glasses from Tesco.
 Looks like that :

 <img src="/images/bwoyarduino.png">